-Here's my visitor's guide to the Church of Sant'Agnese in Rome.
-The church is smack in the middle of the historic Piazza Navona, the symbol of Rome.
+Here’s my visitor’s guide to the Church of Sant’Agnese in Rome.
+The church is one of the most beautiful churches in Rome.
+It’s located smack in the middle of the historic Piazza Navona, the very symbol of Rome.

 But the Baroque church doesn’t get the attention it deserves.
 People gawk at the Bernini fountains and forget to walk inside.
 That’s a mistake.
 The church is quite lovely, and a worthy hidden gem in Rome.

 The Baroque church of Sant’Agnese in Agone was commissioned by Pope Innocent X, of the Doria Pamphilj family.
 It stands on the site of a much older church dedicated to St. Agnes.
 According to popular belief, she was martyred on this very spot.